y23tanaka/LambdaShifter2.0/README.md

 All other functions of the device can be controlled by a smartphone or other wireless LAN-compatible device.
 This device corresponds to STEP 1 in the project.
 The entire project is described below.

+## Areas requiring assistance
+- Areas requiring help
+- Power supply design validation
+- Knowledge of collaborative development with GitHUB
+- Device box design
+ ->We are currently using a generic product called FLT20190828J-0058.

 ## Project Outline
 A/F Ratio Tuning/Visualization Device Development Project Summary